Woolly mammoth extinction blamed on climate change, not human hunting

-About 4,000 years ago, the last majestic woolly mammoth roaming Earth vanished, and for decades, scientists believed these colossal ancestors of elephants went extinct because they were relentlessly hunted by humans.
+About 4,000 years ago, the last majestic woolly mammoth roaming Earth vanished, and for decades, scientists believed the colossal ancestors of elephants went extinct because humans hunted them relentlessly.
 DNA analysis of the animals' old stomping grounds, however, reveals a different story.

 The likelier culprit, researchers now say, was rapid climate change that ultimately wiped out the creatures' food supply.
 But besides solving the mystery of the disappearing mammoths, these findings may offer a glimpse into the fates of other species if our present climate crisis isn't controlled.